chainguard-dev/platform-examples/event-recorder/README.md

 This means that records may not be published immediately -- there is a delay of up to 18 minutes end-to-end -- but bursts of requests should be handled gracefully without dropping events.

+When the group is receiving no events, the Cloud Run services will scale to zero and incur no cost.
+During bursts of events, services will scale up as needed.

 ## Data Schema

 The Terraform creates a BigQuery dataset named `cloudevents_pull_event_recorder`, with a table named `dev_chainguard_registry_pull_v1`.